-One voice for animals in the CapeThe Cape Animal Welfare Forum (CAWF) is an informal body of registered nongovernmental NGO’s working to regulate animal welfare in the Western Cape, and to sustain an effective partnership with the City of Cape Town.
+One voice for animals in the CapeThe Cape Animal Welfare Forum (CAWF) is an informal body of registered nongovernmental NGO’s working to regulate animal welfare in the Western Cape, and to sustain an effective partnership with the City of Cape Town and Provincial Government.

 SUPPORT WORLD ANIMAL DAY – 4 OCTOBER 2023

 CAWF would like to thank Lionel’s Choice for their generous sponsorship of the Paws A While Dog Show held in aid of World Animal Day 2023 and their support of CAWF’s work.